Nicolas-Reyland/Chaikin3D/README.md

  * ```-sgc``` or ```--show-graphical-connections```
  * ```-rm``` or ```--rotate-mesh``` (only with the ```-i``` option)

-There are 4 types of plots:
+There are 4 types of plots (see examples below):
  * "simple" plot : this plot only draws your polygon to the screen
  * "full" plot : this one draws a lot of data separately: your connections (by type, etc.), your vertices and different mesh representations.
 Useful for understanding how things work and debugging in general
  * "evolution" plot : the evolution plot takes into account the number of chaikin generations that you want (```-c``` option).
 I will render one generation after another in a grid-format (like the "full" plot)